projectdanube/xdi-tutorial/README.md

 xdi-tutorial
 ============

-xdi-tutorial based on the b-torial engine
+xdi-tutorial content based on the b-torial engine

 See here: https://github.com/peacekeeper/b-torial